AnkushMane345/Temprature_Calculator/README.md

 # 🌡 Advanced Temperature Converter

-A simple and interactive web application that converts temperature from **Kelvin** to **Celsius, Fahrenheit, and Newton** in real-time.
+A simple and interactive web application that converts temperature from **Given Temperature** to **Celsius, Fahrenheit, and Newton** in real-time.

 ---

 ## 🚀 Features

 * 🔄 Instant temperature conversion as you type
-* 🌡 Converts Kelvin → Celsius, Fahrenheit, Newton
+* 🌡 Converts Given Temperature → Celsius, Fahrenheit, Newton
 * 🎨 Clean and modern UI with hover effects
 * ⚡ Lightweight and fast (no external libraries)
 * 📱 Responsive design (works on most screen sizes)